balancer/frontend-v2/.yalc/@balancer/sdk/README.md

 # SDK

-WIP upgrade of the SDK.
-Includes several optimisations and similar classes to uniswap's sdk as requested by integrators.
+WIP upgrade of the SDK

+## Testing

+Testing requires access to an archive node for onchain quote comparisons.
+This can be done using Infura.

+`npm run test`